Attack on Somali Islamist leader seen triggering power struggle

 "Take your troops out or prepare for a long-lasting war, blood, destruction and evacuation," Godane, believed to be in his 40s, said shortly after the four-day assault began.

-Godane, whose studies took him in the late 1990s to Pakistan and probably from there on a stint to Afghanistan, where the shadow of Osama Bin Laden still loomed large, is not the first al Shabaab leader to be targeted by the U.S. military.
+Godane, whose studies took him in the late 1990s to Pakistan and probably from there on a stint to Afghanistan where the shadow of Osama Bin Laden still loomed large, is not the first al Shabaab leader targeted by the U.S. military.

 War-weary Somalis worry al Shabaab could again recover from a blow to its leadership.